 North Wales seaside – The Ty Coch Inn

-The Ty Coch Inn was voted the world’s 3rd best beach bar in a poll during the last few years.
+The Ty Coch Inn on the Llyn Peninsula was voted the world’s 3rd best beach bar in a poll during the last few years.
 We first learnt about this place in an article rating it the 3rd best beach bar in the world!
 I remember thinking in Wales are they mad?!

 I was intrigued from that moment on.
 With a week in Wales planned on our 2015 trip, I put visiting this pub/inn right at the top of my list to see.
 I had to visit this place to see how a tiny bar in Wales could be number 3 in the world.